Frequently Asked Questions

 I am preparing the paper for submission to a mathematical journal.
 Details will be provided once it is accepted.

 While the proof itself is rigorous and adheres to strict mathematical standards, the process that led to it was not purely mathematical.
 The key insight came from a computational perspective.
-An algorithm revealed the underlying structure of the problem.
-This algorithm provided the intuition to establish the core mathematical properties: the decreasing sequence property and the Graph Level Order (GLOVER) data structure.
+A data structure and an algorithm revealed the underlying structure of the problem.
+This algorithm provided the intuition to establish the core mathematical properties: the Decreasing Neighborhood Sequence Property (DNSP) and the Graph Level Order data structure.

 For Computer Scientists